theriverman/django-minio-backend/README.md

   * initialize_buckets
   * is_minio_available
 * Support for multiple MinIO backends via separate `settings.py` entries

+For more about `STORAGES`, see [Django 4.2 release notes / Custom file storages](https://docs.djangoproject.com/en/5.1/releases/4.2/#custom-file-storages).

 ## Integration
 1. Get and install the package: